 Other services such as Microsoft Defender for Cloud and Microsoft Sentinel also bill their usage against Log Analytics workspace resources, so you might want to add them to your filter.
-See Common cost analysis uses for information on how to use this view.
+See Common cost analysis uses for details on using this view.

-Alternatively, you can go to the overview page of a Log Analytics workspace or Application Insights resource and select View Cost in the upper-right corner of the Essentials section.
-This option opens Cost Analysis from Azure Cost Management + Billing already scoped to the workspace or application.
+Alternatively, you can go to the Overview page of a Log Analytics workspace or Application Insights resource and click View Cost in the upper right corner of the Essentials section.
+This will launch the Cost Analysis from Azure Cost Management + Billing already scoped to the workspace or application.

-To gain more understanding of your usage, download your usage from the Azure portal.
-You'll see your usage per Azure resource in the downloaded spreadsheet.
-See Tutorial: Create and manage exported data to learn how to automatically create a daily report you can use for regular analysis.
+To gain deeper understanding of your usage and costs, create exports using Cost Analysis.
+See Tutorial: Create and manage exported data to learn how to automatically create a daily export you can use for regular analysis.

 Usage and estimated costs

-You can get more usage details about Log Analytics workspaces and Application Insights resources from the Usage and estimated costs option for each.
+You can get additional usage details about Log Analytics workspaces and Application Insights resources from the Usage and Estimated Costs option for each.

 Log Analytics workspace

-To learn about your usage trends and choose the most cost-effective commitment tier for your Log Analytics workspace, select Usage and estimated costs from the Log Analytics workspace menu in the Azure portal.
+To learn about your usage trends and optimize your costs using the most cost-effective commitment tier for your Log Analytics workspace, select Usage and Estimated Costs from the Log Analytics workspace menu in the Azure portal.

-- Estimated monthly charges based on usage from the past 31 days by using the current pricing tier.
+A. Estimated monthly charges based on usage from the past 31 days using the current pricing tier.

-- Estimated monthly charges by using different commitment tiers.
+B. Estimated monthly charges using different commitment tiers.

-To explore the data in more detail, select the icon in the upper-right corner of either chart to work with the query in Log Analytics.
+To explore the data in more detail, click on the icon in the upper-right corner of either chart to work with the query in Log Analytics.

 View data allocation benefits